-Although many dogs are great swimmers, don’t assume dog knows how to swim.
-Some dogs have a fear of the water, so the first time you take your dog out to the lake or swimming pool that he may not hop in and start dog paddling.
+Although many dogs are great swimmers, don’t assume a dog knows how to swim.
+Some dogs have a fear of the water.
+The first time you take your dog out to the lake or swimming pool, he may not hop in and start dog paddling.

-If you plan to have your dog near the water the first thing to do is buy him a life jacket made especially for dogs.
-They are made from the same material as the life vests for humans.
+When your will be near the water the first thing to do is buy him a life jacket made especially for dogs.
+They are made from the same material as life vests for humans.
 You can order them online or from pet specialty stores.

 When choosing a life vest for your dog keep these factors in mind:

-- Select one that is brightly colored.
+- Select a brightly colored vest.
 You want to be able to see your dog if he is out in the water away from you.

 - Ensure the vest fits your dog well.
 The vest will have straps that fit around your dog in several places.

 Begin teaching your dog to swim by slowly walking him into the water.
 Don’t force him to go deeper than he wants to go, and don’t force him into the water if he doesn’t want to go.
 Most dogs will catch on and enjoy themselves.
-Remember to stay close by in case your dog has any problem, whether you are swimming in a pool or any other small body of water.
+Stay close by in case your dog has any problem, whether swimming in a pool or any other small body of water.

-It’s particularly important with pools for you to teach your dog how to find the side so he can get out on his own.
+It’s particularly important with pools for you to teach your dog how to find the side.
+That way he can get out on his own.
 Many dogs drown each year because they don’t know how to get out of the pool.
 Swim with your dog to the side of the pool where the steps are and help your dog find the steps with his legs.
 Show him how to step out of the pool and make sure that you see him do this.

 NEVER allow a dog to swim unattended.
 If you have a pool you should always keep a gate to the pool closed or keep the pool otherwise off-limits to your dog.

-Water safety is important for us and our dogs.
-Even though swimming is a lot of fun for dogs, they can and do drown.
+Water safety for dogs is important for us and them.
+Even though swimming is a lot of fun for many dogs, they can and do drown.
 Please be careful when your dog is near water.